 Yes, I jerry-rigged a sheet around my saw to catch the sawdust that I am perpetually cleaning up.
 It saves me oodles of time!
-A dust collector is high on my list of wants for my workshop.
-One day it will happen…trust me!

-To assemble my vision, I really wanted to use only items from my stash, so instead of running to the hardware store for conduit straps, I made my own.
+Finally, to assemble my vision, I really wanted to use only items from my stash, so instead of running to the hardware store for conduit straps, I made my own.
 I’ve had these metal straps I yanked off a curbside chair ages ago and they have come in handy for things like my funky junk coat rack seen HERE.

-I simply cut the metal to length with my tin snips, drilled holes, and bent to the shape desired to go around those spindles.
+Once more, I simply cut the metal to length with my tin snips, drilled holes, and bent to the shape desired to go around those spindles.

-Before I show you the finished upcycled storage, let me show you what I did with the rest.
+However, before I show you the finished upcycled storage, let me show you what I did with the rest.
 What remains to create with are these wood slats that were part of the bed rails.

 They instantly spoke to me to become wall art with that slot notched out of them.
 So, again I used my miter saw to cut them to length and miter the corners.

-This was my dry fit, so to get done what I envisioned, I took it apart and sprayed the frames with Antique Brass and painted the hardboard with the same white as the wood slats above.
+This was my dry fit, so to get done what I envisioned, I took it apart and sprayed the frames with antique brass and painted the hardboard with the same white as the wood slats above.

-Once all is dried, everything is set in place to show you.
+Last, once all is dried, everything is set in place to show you.

-And who doesn’t love a cute place to stick a plant?
+Additionally, who doesn’t love a cute place to stick a plant?

-What is even better is that the naturally occurring patina will continue to age over time.
+After all, what is even better is that the naturally occurring patina will continue to age over time.
 Isn’t that so cool?!

 In sum, I hope you’ve enjoyed these couple creations of mine.
 Likewise, if you’d love to make them your own, they are available in my online shop.